-My family has lived in Suffield, Connecticut for about 7 years.
+My family has lived in Suffield, CT for about 7 years.
 Suffield borders Western Massachusetts, and often times, it can feel like we belong more to Massachusetts, then to Connecticut because we spend so much time there.
 Historically, Suffield was a Massachusetts town, traded to Connecticut in 1749.
 When Back Road Ramblers offered me a guest spot in their hometown series, I wasn’t sure I would have a lot to offer when discussing Suffield as a tourist destination.
 But when I began to really think about all the things this town offers, I found a new appreciation for the town my children are growing up in.

 While Suffield has been growing in recent years, with larger homes and families with larger incomes moving in, it has deep roots in the agriculture industry.
-I love that on any given day, we can stop at a local stand and pick up eggs or produce.
+I love that on any given day, we can stop at a local farm stand and pick up eggs or produce.
 There are always self serve carts to purchase pumpkins or a wreathe for our front door in season.
 We have Markowski’s Christmas Tree Farm, that provides a cut your own experience and sleigh rides to the tree of your choice.

-While maybe not the most politically correct crop, Suffield has deep ties to the tobacco industry.
+While maybe not the most politically correct crop, Suffield, CT has deep ties to the tobacco industry.
 There are still several working farms in town and throughout Connecticut, that grow the most sought after tobacco leaf in the cigar industry, providing the outer wrap of all high end cigars in the world.
 My generation and many prior to mine spent their 14th summer learning how to harvest and hang these leaves, being tutored in the art of sewing leaves and maintaining them for sale.
 Broad leaf tobacco is the #1 most lucrative crop in Connecticut.
 Regardless of your feelings, these tobacco barns dot our landscape, not only throughout Suffield, but throughout the more rural areas of Connecticut as well.
 Our town would be barren without the shadows of these big, multicolored buildings, some still housing the leaves, others vacant for generations and falling down, still others being re-purposed into storage barns and recreational usage.

-Outdoor Recreation in Suffield, Connecticut
+Outdoor Recreation in Suffield, CT

 We are not just a farming community.
 There are many opportunities for outdoor recreation in town, including numerous hiking trails, paved bike paths, a town lake, a park with a multipurpose pond, and a well known amusement park nearby for summer time fun.

-Hiking Trails in Suffield
+Hiking Trails in Suffield, CT

 The Metacomet Trail is a 50 + mile hiking trail with beautiful views of the Connecticut Valley.
 This is part of the New England National Scenic Trail, which includes the Metacomet, Monadnock and Mattabesett Trails, from Guilford, CT to Mount Monadnock, New Hampshire.
 The trail can be reached, either through a path in Suffield’s Sunrise Park, or at a few other locations, on Mountain Road (Route 168) in West Suffield.
 There are some steep inclines and the terrain can be fairly rocky, but there are beautiful views in numerous locations.